 The Dropped (DR) designation indicates a course that has been dropped after the deadline to drop without academic penalty.
-This designation can only be applied with approval from the Operations committee.
+This designation can only be applied with approval from the FEAS Faculty Board Committee.
+For information, please see Regulation 1e.

 Failure with Review (FR)